formlio/forml/docs/lifecycle.rst

         forml tune titanic

 Apply
-    Run unlabelled data through a project *generation* (unless explicit, the default generation is the one with highest version) producing transformed output (ie *predictions*).
+    Run unlabelled data through a project *generation* (unless explicit, the default generation is the one with the highest version) producing transformed output (ie *predictions*).

     Example::